Carter scores career-high 4 goals, Penguins blast Sabres 8-4

 The Penguins by contrast have the longest active playoff streak (15 years) in major North American professional sports.
 Yet just reaching the postseason isn’t enough, one of the reasons they brought in Carter last month.

-After Caggiula surprised Jarry with a shot to the short side 2:45 in, Carter took over.
-He slipped a wrist shot by Houser 9:57 into the first.
-He needed less than two minutes to put the Penguins in front, taking a nice drop pass from Jason Zucker for a power-play goal.
+Carter has wasted little time developing chemistry with McCann and the two certainly looked comfortable with each other as McCann slid a cross-ice pass to Carter that Carter zipped into the net 9:57 into the first to tie the score.
+Carter needed less than two minutes to put the Penguins in front, taking a nice drop pass from Jason Zucker for a power-play goal.
 He completed a natural hat trick with a rebound by Houser 4:36 into the second.

 The Sabres kept pace for a little while.
-Caggulia’s second of the game tied it at 3 just 37 seconds after Zucker’s third but the Penguins simply kept coming.
+Caggiula’s second of the game tied it at 3 just 37 seconds after Zucker’s third but the Penguins simply kept coming.

-Pittsburgh then reeled off four straight — including Carter’s backhand flip — to take control and inch closer to at least having home-ice advantage in the opening round of the playoffs.
+Pittsburgh then reeled off four straight — including Carter’s backhand flip — to take control.
+Asked by Sullivan in the dressing room afterward if he could ever remember scoring four goals in a game, Carter shook his head.

-Pittsburgh’s 21 home victories this season are tied with Tampa Bay for tops in the league.
+“I’ve had a few hat tricks before,” Carter said.
+“When you get three, you hopefully get four.
+But I had quite a bit of time left after the third one.
+So I was definitely pushing for it for sure.”

 UP NEXT